-In the East African Community, youth participation in agricultural co-operative societies is still a challenge.
+In the East African Community, youth participation in agricultural co-operative societies is still low.
 For example, in Uganda, youth participation in agricultural co-operatives has shown a decline, with participation dropping from 73.2% to 24.2% between 2005-2006 and 2009-2010 (Ahaibwe, 2013).
 In Tanzania, agricultural co-operative societies have been key players in the co-operative and agricultural sectors.
 However, the sector is predominantly rural-oriented and mostly carried out by elders with an average age of 50 years (Anania et al., 2020).
 In Kenya, it is argued that youth are the major drivers of change and the foundation of the country.
-Mobilizing youth for national development through their participation in agricultural co-operatives is considered crucial (Situma, 2021; Kissing, 2016).
+Mobilising youth for national development through their participation in agricultural co-operatives is considered crucial (Situma, 2021; Kissing, 2016).

 In Burundi, there has been an increase of agricultural co-operatives in rural areas.
 In 2012, the department of cooperatives commissioned by the International Labour Organization (ILO) reported an overall quantitative evolution of agricultural cooperatives in Burundi.
 Between 1952 and 1967, 16 cooperatives were registered, 21 cooperatives in 1970 and 26 cooperatives in 1973.
 With their revival between 1990 and 2000, around 689 farming cooperative groups were registered in 1998 and 1500 in 2013 totalizing nearly 63126 members and more than 157 285 households in 2016.
-However, despite an increase of membership in agricultural food cooperatives in rural areas and a strong support from various stakeholders, it is clear that the living conditions of farming households have not been improved (Manirakiza, 2020).
-Furthermore, youth participation in agricultural cooperative societies is limited and they prefer engaging in other economic activities such as mining, industry sectors and small businesses (Yami et al., 2019).
+However, despite an increase of membership in agricultural food cooperatives in rural areas and strong support from various stakeholders, it is clear that the living conditions of farming households have not improved (Manirakiza, 2020).
+Furthermore, youth participation in agricultural co-operative societies is limited and they prefer engaging in other economic activities such as mining, industry sectors and small businesses (Yami et al., 2019).
 Youth face challenges in elaborating, designing, implementing, monitoring and evaluating youth empowerment strategies in agricultural co-operative development (Mapango, 2012).
 Local community participation has been poor and there are issues with inadequate allocation, poor farming processes and weak monitoring of co-operative societies (Buthelezi, 2020).

-Lack of awareness about agricultural co-operative societies among youth and the small number of youths joining such co-operatives have been criticized.
+Lack of awareness about agricultural co-operative societies among youth and the small number of youths joining such co-operatives have been issues to stakeholders.
 Insufficient access to information, knowledge and education contribute to the lack of awareness (Rolle, 2018).
 Access to knowledge, information and addressing economic challenges is crucial for youth engagement in agricultural co-operative societies.
-Economic benefits and costs, innovation, community support, perceived skills, resources perception interest in co-operative agricultural activities, government support, land availability, unemployment, agricultural knowledge and rural credit facilities are factors that influence youth in agricultural co-operative societies (Borda et al., 2014).
-However, these factors may differ from one region to another and there is a limited knowledge on the level of awareness of agricultural co-operative societies among youth as recommended by scholars (Damas and Chikoyo, 2023).
+Economic benefits and costs, innovation, community support, perceived skills, resources perception, interest in agricultural co-operative activities, government support, land availability, unemployment, agricultural knowledge and rural credit facilities are factors that influence youth in agricultural co-operative societies (Borda et al., 2014).
+However, these factors may differ from one region to another and there is a limited knowledge on the level of awareness of agricultural co-operative societies among youth as reported by scholars Damas and Chikoyo (2023).
+Given this background, the study aims to assess the factors that influence youth participation in agricultural co-operative societies in the northern region of Burundi.